analiseburtet/churras-trinca/README.md

 :construction: :construction: :construction:

+## How to run the project:
+- Use node v 11
+- Run `yarn
-Run `yarn start` to start application.
+- Run `yarn start` to start application.

 ## TODO